 Melinda

-I am Melinda, the Principal Officer of THCP, which I established with Linda Martin in 2019.
+I am Melinda, the Principal Officer of THCP.
 As a child, I enjoyed showing three- and five-gaited American Saddlebred horses in junior exhibitor competitions.
 I rediscovered horses decades later as a volunteer at Hope’s Legacy Equine Rescue.
 In 2017, I brought five 4-year-old Tarpan horses who had never been handled to Hope’s Legacy and later to Walnut Grove.
 I have had the extraordinary experience of living with and learning from these captivating horses.
-Seeking to share this experience with others, I was certified in equine-assisted learning by E3A (www.e3assoc.org) in 2022.
+Seeking to share this life-changing experience with others, I was certified in equine-assisted learning by E3A (www.e3assoc.org) in 2022.
+THCP partners with the Arc of Augusta in service to the communities of Staunton and Waynesboro.
+When they engage with Tarpan horses here at Walnut Grove, Arc participants teach us to "See the Able not the Label."
+I serve on the board of the Arc of Augusta.
 I am a retired professor and researcher of agricultural economics.
-I recently joined the Augusta County Historical Society in Virginia, where, with a fascination for history, I volunteer in the archives.
-The history of Tarpan horses is also a favorite topic.

 Melinda